axibase/atsd/administration/monitoring-metrics/portals.md

 ![](../images/portal-database-statistics-2.png)

-Additionally, the key database metrics are displayed in the built-in **ATSD** portal listed under the **Portals** tab in the top menu.
+Additionally, the key database metrics are displayed in the pre-installed **ATSD** portal listed under the **Portals** tab in the top menu.

 ![](./images/atsd_portal.png "atsd_default_portal")